djkim9031/HandTrackingABBRobot/README.md

   2. Intentionally, pictures of humans posing different hand gestures at 0.2~1.2m distance from a camera (roughly 2.5% ~ 20% of a frame) are collected

-  3. 1100 of such pictures are collected
+  3. 1100 such pictures are collected

   4. Trained using YOLOv3 for bounding box and detection of general human hands at 0.2~1.2m distance from a cam.